Azriy-Nazariee/SPKG2023-GForm/README.md

 # SPKG2023 Google Form Submission Verification

-This project aimed to create a verification system for Google Form submissions using Google Apps Script in JavaScript.
-Unfortunately, the implementation encountered a few issues, including difficulties with importing data from the Google Form into the script and persistent type errors.
+This project aimed to create a verification system for Sirih Pulang Ke Gagang (SPKG) MRSM Taiping 2023's Google Form Registration submissions using Google Apps Script in JavaScript.
+Unfortunately, the implementation was not achieved successfully as we encountered a few issues, including difficulties with importing data from the Google Form into the script and persistent type errors.

 ## Problem Description

 The goal of this project was to implement a verification process for submissions made through a Google Form.
 The script was designed to perform various checks on the submitted data, such as duplicate submissions, slot selections, and slot capacity.
 The script would update the submission status and send confirmation or error emails to the participants.

 ## Project Implementation Planning
-We were planning to achieve the above mentioned goal by using Google Apps Script.
+We were planning to achieve the goal mentioned earlier by using Google Apps Script.
 We were planning to execute the code by following the flowchart below:

 ![Alt text](image.png)